bettercallshao/sklearn_surrogatesearchcv/README.rst

 Surrogate Search CV
 ==========================

 This package implements a randomized hyper parameter search for sklearn (similar to RandomizedSearchCV) but utilizes surrogate adaptive sampling from pySOT.
-Use this similarly to RandomizedSearchCV with a few extra paramters.
+Use this similarly to GridSearchCV with a few extra paramters.

 Credits
 -------